A new method for flow-based network intrusion detection using the inverse Potts model: Abstract

 \section{Abstract}

 Network Intrusion Detection Systems (NIDS) play an important role as tools for identifying potential network threats.
 In the context of ever-increasing traffic volume on computer networks, flow-based NIDS arise as good solutions for real-time traffic classification.
 In recent years, different flow-based classifiers have been proposed using Machine Learning (ML) algorithms.
 Nevertheless, classical ML-based classifiers have some limitations.
-For instance, they require large amounts of labeled data, which might be difficult to obtain.
+For instance, they require large amounts of labeled data for training, which might be difficult to obtain.
 Additionally, most ML-based classifiers are not capable of domain adaptation, \ie after being trained on an specific data distribution, they are not general enough to be applied to other related data distributions.
-And, finally, many of the models inferred by these algorithms are black boxes, hard to understand in detail.
+And, finally, many of the models inferred by these algorithms are black boxes, which do not provide explainable results.
 To overcome these limitations, we propose a new algorithm, called Energy-based Flow Classifier (EFC).
 This anomaly-based classifier uses inverse statistics to infer a statistical model based on labeled benign examples.
-We show that EFC is capable of accurately performing binary flow classification and is more adaptable to new domains than classical ML-based classifiers.
+We show that EFC is capable of accurately performing binary flow classification and is more adaptable to different data distributions than classical ML-based classifiers.
 Given the positive results obtained on three different datasets (CIDDS-001, CICIDS17 and CICDDoS19), we consider EFC to be a promising algorithm to perform robust flow-based traffic classification.